 1. Potato - Use a good, all-rounder potato like Sebago.
 This is a floury potato with high starch and low water content.
 That makes it ideal for dishes like this where they are roasted in a pan on the stove.
 King Edward is a great alternative.

 2. Cauliflower - Make sure your florets are small and even sized.
-Using smaller cauliflowers is preferred as their florets seem to be more tender.
+Using smaller heads cauliflowers is preferred as their florets seem to be more tender.

 3. Alliums And Aromatics - Both red and brown onion work well in this recipe.
 It is important to cook them until translucent before adding the other veggies.
 Fresh garlic and ginger are preferred.
 You can substitute with garlic and ginger paste (1 teaspoon each).